Davianlols6/GymGrid/api/README.md

 ### POST /login

-This endpoint login a user.
+This endpoint login a member.
 The token is stored in the client's cookies.

 **Example Request Body:**